-Any employee who has been granted a leave of absence and who, for any reason, fails to return to work at the expiration of said leave of absence, shall be considered as having resigned his/her position with the Employer and his/her position shall thereupon be declared vacated except and unless the employee, prior to the expiration of his/her leave of absence, has furnished evidence that he/she is unable to return to work by reason of sickness, physical disability, or other legitimate reasons beyond his/her control.
+Any employee who has been granted a leave of absence and who, for any reason, fails to return to work at the expiration of said leave of absence, shall be considered as having resigned his/hertheir position with the Employer and his/hertheir position shall thereupon be declared vacated except and unless the employee, prior to the expiration of his/hertheir leave of absence, has furnished evidence that he/she is they are unable to return to work by reason of sickness, physical disability, or other legitimate reasons beyond his/hertheir control.
 Such leave shall not exceed a total duration authorized.